Bisexual Panromantic Relationships– Keeping Them Happy and Respectful – No Unicorn Hunters Allowed

 Identify Your Expectations

-What you expect to get out of a threesome is important, and it ties in with your motivations.
+What you expect to get out of a panromantic romance is important, and it ties in with your motivations.

-- Do you want a one-time experience just for the fun of it and to experience it one time?
+• Do you want a short term experience just for the fun of it and to experience it for a while?

-- Do you want to explore a longer-term threesome with the same people?
+• Do you want to explore a longer-term relationship with the same people?

-- Do you want to experience threesomes with multiple partners who share your sexual desires/needs?
+• Do you want to experience relationships with multiple partners who share your desires/needs?

 No matter what your expectations, and all of them are legitimate, you need to communicate these to everyone who may be involved.
-It’s a matter of being honest with yourself and with others you may solicit to participate.
+It’s a matter of being honest with yourself and with others you may want to participate with.

 What are Your Boundaries?

-- What will be the “rules of engagement” after the threesome is over, and the third party has left?
+• What will be the “rules of engagement” if the relationship ends, and the third party has left?
 Both with your partner and with that third party?

 Communicate your expectations and boundaries.
 Once you have established your boundaries, it is your responsibility to communicate them to both other parties who are to be involved.
 Here are some tips for doing this:

-- Whenever possible, the conversation should take place with all three parties physically present.
+• Whenever possible, the conversation should take place with all parties physically present.

 Navigating Dating Profiles on an App